 Much of the above history is taken from the Ronda Tourism Website and is their copyright.

-I have just been to the bank to pay a three thousand Euro fine to Malaga Cultural department because, the building works carried out for me by
+I have just been to pay a three thousand Euro fine, to Malaga Cultural department ,because, the building works carried out for me on the basis of the planning permission I had obtained from Malaga was done in a totlly illegal manner finish without regard to the permissions.

 PROPERTIES - La